deragon/autopoweroff/README.md

 # Hosts parameter (list of hostnames or IPs, separated by commas):
 #
 #   Here you list the list of hosts your machine is dependant, i.e. this
-#   computer should not shutdown if any of the hosts declared here is still up
+#   computer should not shutdown if any of the hosts declared here is
-#   (responding to ping).
+#   still up (responding to ping).

 [DEPENDANTS]
-Hosts=milomana, demloka, dsafas
+Hosts=server1, server2, server3

 #  [ACTION]